A Pathway for Tomorrow's Leaders

 The University of Toronto Mississauga (UTM) STEM Scholars Program - A Pathway for Tomorrow's Leaders aims to increase diversity among future leaders in science, technology, engineering, and mathematics (STEM).
 This unique program seeks to identify high-achieving Black students and mentor them throughout the pathway from high school to graduate school.
 The program is open to those who excel in both academic and extracurricular activities and who have an interest in the advancement of underrepresented groups in STEM.

-Are you a high school student planning to begin a STEM degree at UTM in September 2023?
-Click here to apply for the UTM STEM Scholars Program!
+Are you a high school student planning to begin an undergraduate degree in STEM at UTM in September 2024?

 Benefits of the Program